apakhbari/CheatSheets/Monitoring/zabbix/upgrade-6-to-7/monitor-postgresql.md

 - Press Update and after some time, you will see new values populating in Monitoring → Latest Data

+regarding of zabbix stack wholely setup on  docker containers, i have problems monitoring postgresql container of zabbix [Status: PROBLEM - Host: zabbix-postgresql - Problem: Service is down] & docker socket of server [Status: PROBLEM - Host: docker-socket - Problem: Service is down].
+I am using a zabbix-agent2 container on port 10050 and all of these services are on 1 server.
+What went wrong and how to fix it?
+Give me a thourough step-by-step instruction
+This is my docker-compose.yml file:

+write a command for me that using iptables, inside INPUT Chain drops all packets on port 443 except the ones that are coming from IP Address 100.200.300.400

 # acknowledgment
 ## Contributors